-Retsepile Tom, founding member of The Heart of a Woman Project, photographs an informal settlement.
-The population of Khayelitsha is speculated to be over 1 million people.
+Retsepile Tom, a founding member of The Heart of a Woman Project, photographs an informal settlement.
 This settlement has an approximate population of 11,000 people.

 Yolanda Nkatula and Aviwe Dalingozi photograph the mural on a shipping container, home to Mama Blessing Hair Salon in Khayelitsha.
-The Townships have become like cities and are made up of small commercial shopping malls and independently owned businesses.
-These businesses sell their goods and services in shacks, shipping containers or simply on the sidewalk.
+Several small commercial shopping malls and many independently owned businesses can be found here.
+These companies sell their goods and services in shacks, shipping containers or simply on the sidewalk.
 With high unemployment rates in Khayelitsha, it is necessary to find economic opportunities.
 Most of the containers and shacks are painted with colourful murals.

 Participants walk (and dance) back to the van after two days of photographing Township Life with the goal of one of the images becoming a postcard.

 Esther Mahlasela (red hat) sits at the project’s laptop to take her turn learning how to adjust the brightness of the screen.
-As she placed the pointer on the slider to lower the brightness, she accidentally dragged it too far and the screen went into complete darkness.
+As she placed the pointer on the slider to lower the intensity, she accidentally dragged it too far, and the screen went into complete darkness.
 Development programs give participants the opportunity for peer-to-peer learning, to solve problems and work together.
-Workshops focused on basic computer skills, mobile photography, social media and digital literacy.
+ThoawSA workshops focused on basic computer skills, mobile photography, social media and digital literacy.

-A participant in The Heart of a Woman Project in South Africa folds greeting cards.
-At the end of the 11-day workshop in November 2013 each participant was given 200 postcards of one of their images to sell in the on-site boutique at eKhaya eKasi.
-Both products are currently sold in the boutique, globally through the website and postcards are available at The Backpack, an award-winning hostel in Cape Town.
-It was revealed at the first anniversary photography exhibition and celebration in November 2014 that this program is the highest income generator.
+A participant in The Heart of a Woman Project in South Africa folds the newest product, greeting cards.
+At the end of the workshop in November 2013, each participant was given 200 postcards of one of their images to sell in the on-site boutique at eKhaya eKasi.
+Both products are currently sold in the shop and globally through the website.
+Postcards are available at The Backpack, an award-winning hostel in Cape Town.
+It was revealed at the first-anniversary photography exhibition in November 2014 that this program is the highest income generator.

 The women get familiar with Hubspace Khayelitsha.
 Hubspace provides a co-working environment for entrepreneurs in townships.
 They host a variety of workshops and events and offer advisory service and business support for their members.

-Nwabisa Ndongeni, project coordinator of The Heart of a Woman Project in South Africa talks about the program to tourists visiting the centre on tour with Uthando South Africa, a responsible tourism organization.
+Nwabisa Ndongeni, the project coordinator of The Heart of a Woman Project in South Africa, talks about the program to tourists visiting the centre with Uthando South Africa, a responsible tourism organization.

-Henry, Site C. Photo taken June 1, 2014 by Nwabisa Ndongeni at the inaugural InstameetEKASI.
+Henry, Site C. Photo was taken June 1, 2014, by Nwabisa Ndongeni at the inaugural InstameetEKASI.
 Nwabisa is one of the founding members of The Heart of a Woman Project mobile photography program at eKhaya eKasi and the coordinator of the program.
-She has been teaching the 3 newest participants since October 2014.
+She has been teaching the three newest participants since October 2014.

 Velisa Wowo, a founding member of The Heart of a Woman Project mobile photography program at eKhaya eKasi proudly displays a framed image of her photo of a shoe repairman in Khayelitsha.
-This image is Veliswa’s series 1.0 postcard and greeting card and was taken with a donated previously owned iPhone 4s.
+This picture is Veliswa’s series 1.0 postcard and greeting card and was taken with a donated previously owned iPhone 4s.
 The women were surprised with framed photos of their ‘postcard images’ in June 2014.
-They are on display at eKhaya eKasi and were admired by the community and guests at the 1st anniversary photography exhibition and cultural celebration at the centre on November 22, 2014.
+They are on display at eKhaya eKasi and were admired by the community and guests at the 1st-anniversary photography exhibition at the centre on November 22, 2014.

-Busisiwe Dalingozi, a married mother of 2 goes through her iPhone photos and shares them on social media.
+Busisiwe Dalingozi, a married mother of 2, goes through her iPhone photos and shares them on social media.
 Each participant has their own Instagram, Twitter and Facebook accounts.
 The ladies use social media to share images of Township life and connect with supporters around the world.
-They also share the events taking place at eKhaya eKasi such as the Uthando tours, a wedding and a luncheon for Arun Gandhi and Gandhi Legacy Tour that visited in June 2014.
+They also share the events taking place at eKhaya eKasi such as Uthando tours, a wedding, and a luncheon for Arun Gandhi and Gandhi Legacy Tour that visited with Uthando in June 2014.
 To connect with the women on Instagram and Twitter, search for hashtag #thoawSA (The Heart of a Woman Project South Africa) or #eKhayaeKasi.

-This is a collage of the women’s photos taken over the first year of The Heart of a Woman Project in South Africa.
-It was debuted at the 1st anniversary photography exhibition and cultural celebration at eKhaya eKasi on November 22, 2014.
+A collage in the shape of a heart of the women’s photos taken over the first year of The Heart of a Woman Project in South Africa.
+It was debuted at the 1st-anniversary photography exhibition at eKhaya eKasi on November 22, 2014.

-The Eza Kwantu Cultural Group performs at The Heart of a Woman Project First Anniversary Cultural Celebration and Photography Exhibition.
+The Eza Kwantu Cultural Group performs at The Heart of a Woman Project First Anniversary Exhibition.
 Eza Kwantu is a local youth group of vocalists that sing in isiXhosa.

 “Photography is more than art; it is empowerment, it is a creative outlet, it is a voice, and it is a source of income for a group of women from a Cape Town Township” – Andrea Rees

-eKhaya eKasi generates income through product sales in its on-site art boutique, business to business orders and tourism to support the programs and become self-sustaining.
-The art boutique focuses on handmade crafts and photography products by artists in the women’s skills development programs, from the community and other areas of South Africa.
+eKhaya eKasi generates income through product sales in its on-site art boutique, business to business orders and through tourism.
+The art boutique focuses on handmade crafts such as shwe shwe heart ornaments and bags, bead and wire products and photography products by artists in the women’s skills development programs, from the community and other areas of South Africa.

-The goal is to draw tourists into a community that did not previously have tourism attractions, to offer a cultural exchange and to provide economic opportunity and sustainable income to the artists and residents that partner and work with the centre.
+The goal is to draw tourists into a community that did not previously have tourism attractions, to offer cultural exchange and to provide economic opportunity to the artists and residents that partner and work with the centre.